 Even if that’s the case, though, that will only result in his immediate death, along with that of anyone else involved in his plan.
 And then, it will also result in me asking for directions from someone else on the street.
 It’s not like he’s the only human in the world who knows where this Blackwood Chamber of Commerce is located, after all.
 His usefulness is limited enough that I wouldn’t hesitate to kill him for even an instant.

 Fortunately enough, however, it looks like my fears are unfounded.
 Soon, we arrive in front of a rather large building, a wide sign hung above its gate.
 Written on this sign is the name ‘Blackwood’ bracketed by drawings of two black pine trees.
 Two majin stand on either side of the gate.
 They’re both male rakshasa, almost two and a half meters tall, with long and thick curling ram-like horns growing from their foreheads.
 Their entire bodies are covered in bulging, powerful muscles, their sheer size bringing an intimidating oppression down on anyone passing near them.
-Their physical strength shouldn’t be too far off from Haris’s, and even the amount of qi sleeping inside them is on the high side of what I’ve seen of Caldera.
+Even the amount of qi sleeping inside them is on the high side of what I’ve seen of Caldera.
 The two are only wearing simple, white, tattered robes, along with a rough, metallic collar around their necks, countless small runes etched all over its surface.Continue reading